 Soul Veg Style Carrot-Tuna Salad

 This post contains affiliate links.
 If you make a purchase from any of these links, I receive a small portion of the total payment at no extra cost to you.
-Thank you!
+Thank you for supporting this blog!

 Hey ya'll it's been a while!
 I'm back with a recipe that's been shocking first-timers with its goodness for years at functions, cooking classes, and even my family's old vegan restaurant in Tallahassee.
 There were two dishes we had to have, or else we might as well not even open for the day.
 They were our vegan mac & cheese and our carrot salad, popularly known as Carrot Supreme by those familiar with the old Soul Vegetarian Cookbook where the dish was first published.
 Over the years it's become a staple in ours and many other vegan Hebrew households.
 I've been making it most of my life so I've tweaked it to fit my tastes and now I'm sharing it with you!